cerebunit/cerebmodels/docs/template_for_cell_model.rst

 ---------------------------------------
 Following the constructor method a model template can have any number of desired methods, each representing a capability of the model.
 For e.g., ``produce_voltage_response``.
 What is critical is that the **__method name__ should be same as the method in its corresponding <BrandCategory>**.

-Once the method name is consistent with the inherited ``<BrandCategory>`` capability one may write it however one wants, tailored to the validation test in `CerebUnit <https://github.com/myHBPwork/cerebunit>`_ that would call it.
+Once the method name is consistent with the inherited ``<BrandCategory>`` capability one may write it however one wants, tailored to the validation test in `CerebTests <https://github.com/cerebunit/cerebtests>`_ that would call it.

 However, below is a template for how might go about writing it.